Continuous Integration with Go

 language: go go: - 1.6

-To find out which versions are supported out of the box for your build image, read our Machine images overview
+To find out which versions are supported out of the box for your build image, read our languages overview for Go.

 If you want to test against several versions of Go, you can specify multiple runtimes.
 The snippet below will trigger 2 builds, one against each version: